Dashboards

 • Pipe drawing — draw process flow lines between blocks

-• AI-assisted editing — describe what you want and let AI build or modify your dashboard
+• AI-assisted editing — describe what you want and let AI build or modify your dashboard (see below)

 Publishing